Australian Business Structures: Which Is Best for Tax and Liability?

 The Trust usually pays no tax but distributes its profits to the Beneficiaries yearly.
 This gives you some tax planning flexibility (taking advantage of the different tax-free thresholds and personal tax rates of each Beneficiary) that the other business structures aren’t able to.
 However, because Trusts have historically been widely used for tax avoidance, the ATO has been cracking down on Trusts.

-The setting up and administration of a Trust is very complex and costly.
-You’ll have to draw up a Deed of Trust, which requires the assistance of a lawyer.
+The setup and administration of a Trust are very complex and costly.
+You’ll have to draw up a Deed of Trust, which requires a lawyer’s assistance.
 And if you want to expand your business and retain profits to do so, you’ll be subject to penalty tax rates.

-If you use the Trust option, you’ll probably ALSO use a Corporate structure for the Trustee and/or Beneficiaries, which involves additional costs.
+If you use the Trust option, you’ll likely also use a Corporate structure for the Trustee and/or Beneficiaries, which incurs additional costs.

 Business Trust vs Sole Trader?